akhlaqueak/MKP-Study/README.md

 ## Configuration of Parameters

 Several switches can be configured by providing optional parameters to the program.
 The following table summarizes usage of parameters.
+Values in bold are the default values.

 | Parameter | Values |